NCEMS/energetic-origins-of-PPI-connectivity/README.md

 `conda activate snakemake`

-These steps are automated in `setup.sh`, so you can just run the command

-`./setup.sh`

-(If running on CyVerse, use `cyverse_setup.sh` instead)

-3. Download SignalP, Rosetta, & FoldX and insert paths to executables in the config file (see below to identify the steps in which these executables need to be inserted)
+3. Download SignalP, Rosetta, & FoldX.

+SignalP6.0 fast can be downloaded from (this site)[https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0h&platform=fast] after accepting the academic licensing agreement.
+The contents of the downloaded `signalp-6.0h.fast.tar.gz` should be unpacked into `2-sequence-parsing/python-scripts` to enable the environment associated with the SignalP Snakemake rule to build correctly.
+For example, you should have the path `2-sequence-parsing/python-scripts/signalp6_fast/signalp-6-package/` available from the repo root directory.

+Rosetta can be downloaded from (Rosetta Commons)[https://rosettacommons.org/software/download/] free of charge.
+Insert the absolute path to `relax.static.linuxgccrelease` or equivalent into the .config file in the Rosetta scoring section for the variable `relax_executable`.

+FoldX can be (downloaded)[https://foldxsuite.crg.eu/] after making an account and accepting the academic license agreement.
+Insert the absolute path to the pre-compiled binary in the FoldX section of the .config file for the variable `executable`.

 4. You can now run the pipeline by entering the command `./run_pipeline.sh <.config file>`

 The `.config` file contains all commonly changed parameters, including those used to label output files.
-The current config file to run all steps is config-files/s288c-cagiada.config.
+The current config file to run all steps is config-files/s288c.config.

+Approximate timings for individual pipeline steps are listed below.

 ### PIPELINE